 The Washington, D.C., workers’ compensation requirements apply to every business, even if an employee is part-time or seasonal.

-Estimated employer costs for workers’ compensation in Washington, D.C., are $0.48 per $100 in covered payroll, according to the National Academy of Social Insurance [PDF].
+Estimated employer costs for workers' compensation in Washington D.C. are $0.51 per $100 covered in payroll.

 Each employer’s cost for coverage is based on workers’ compensation class codes, which are assigned to different employees depending on their job duties.
 Your workers’ compensation insurance company will determine your cost based on how many employees perform different jobs at your company and their exposure to risk.

 An employer is required to report any work injury to the Occupational Safety and Health Administration (OSHA).
 If the employer fails to report it, he or she could face a penalty of up to $1,000.

 If the employer fails to secure workers’ compensation coverage, they will be fined between $1,000 and $10,000.
 Some officers of a corporation can be held personally liable, in addition to the company itself.

 Additional violations of the workers’ compensation laws could result in misdemeanor charges, fines, or imprisonment for up to one year.

 If an employee dies as a result of a work-related injury or illness, death benefits can be awarded to surviving dependents.

 Dependents include the deceased worker’s surviving spouse or domestic partner, surviving children under the age of 18 or children who are incapable of supporting themselves because of a physical or mental disability, and full-time students under age 23.

 If there’s no spouse, partner, or child who meets these criteria, it’s possible that benefits could be provided to a parent, grandparent, sibling, or grandchild who was financially dependent on the deceased worker.

 An eligible survivor can receive benefits based on a maximum amount set each year that is contingent upon the worker’s average weekly wage at the time of their death.